BioGeorge/myblog/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in Crop Science" institution = "Zhejiang University" year = 2016
+  course = "PhD Candidate in Crop Genetics and Breeding" institution = "Zhejiang University" year = 2016
 [[education.courses]]